michaelcale/books/books/go/0010-getting-started/080-running-go-online.md

 ---
 ## The Go Playground

-To test small snippets of Go code, you can use [The Go Playground](https://play.golang.org).
+To test small snippets of Go code, you can use [Playground](https://play.golang.org).

 Playground has some limitations:
 * it only supports standard library.
 You can't use third party libraries